-Prior to work including demolition commencing on the site, an Environmental Management Plan shall be submitted to and approved in writing by the Local Planning Authority.
+'Prior to work including demolition commencing on the site, an Environmental Management Plan shall be submitted to and approved in writing by the Local Planning Authority.
 The Environmental Management Plan shall include the following details:

-- Development contacts, roles and responsibilities - Public communication strategy, including a complaints procedure. - Dust suppression, mitigation and avoidance measures. - Noise reduction measures, including use of acoustic screens and enclosures, the type of equipment to be used and their hours of operation. - Use of fences and barriers to protect adjacent land, properties, footpaths and highways. - Details of parking and traffic management measures. - Avoidance of light spill and glare from any floodlighting and security lighting installed. - Pest control
+- Development contacts, roles and responsibilities - Public communication strategy, including a complaints procedure. - Dust suppression, mitigation and avoidance measures. - Noise reduction measures, including use of acoustic screens and enclosures, the type of equipment to be used and their hours of operation. - Control of noise impacts associated with foundation construction and ground improvement e.g. piling - Use of fences and barriers to protect adjacent land, properties, footpaths and highways.
+Details of parking and traffic management measures. - Avoidance of light spill and glare from any floodlighting and security lighting installed. - Pest control

-Reason

-To ensure that all demolition and construction work in relation to the application does not cause materially harmful effects on nearby land, properties and businesses.
+Reason To ensure that all demolition and construction work in relation to the application does not cause materially harmful effects on nearby land, properties and businesses.'